-Prostate Screening in Fresno, CA
+Prostate Screening Service in Fresno, CA

 Prostate cancer is a cancer specific to men.
 Several screenings are available to identify the presence of cancer within the prostate gland – even at its earliest stages.
 Fortunately, prostate cancer is a highly manageable disease among most men, with some doctors recommending very conservative treatment plans to men who test positive for the disease.
 Long-term prognosis partially depends on the stage in which prostate cancer is found.
 Prostate screenings are capable of identifying prostate cancer early, providing patients with the opportunity to take charge of the treatment process.

 that more than 200,000 men are diagnosed with prostate cancer in the U.S. every year?
 Some of the most common symptoms of prostate cancer include: